-Due to a hiatus in hiring of new faculty, the issue of the review procedure for tenure track faculty was dormant for a period of time ( $\sim 2013 - 2019$ ).
-Also over this hiatus period.
-RSMAS organization was changed from a division to a departmental structure, and new school bylaws were adopted.
-Review of new faculty that were hired in 2016 proceeded according to procedures from when RSMAS was organized as divisions.
-At the time of the required mid-term review for these faculty (i.e., to occur in the spring term of the 3rd academic year after the faculty was hired), inconsistencies and lack of clarity in the subsequent review process were identified.
+Background.
+Due to a hiatus in hiring of new faculty, the issue of the review procedure for tenure track faculty was dormant for a period of time (~2013-2019).
+Also over this hiatus period, the Rosenstiel School organization was changed from a division to a departmental structure, and new school bylaws were adopted.
+Review of new faculty that were hired in 2016 proceeded according to procedures from when the School was organized as divisions.
+At the time of the required mid-term review for these faculty (i.e., to occur in the spring term of the third academic year after the faculty was hired), inconsistencies and lack of clarity in the subsequent review process were identified.
 To continue with the review process for recently hired and new faculty, there was an immediate need to revise and clarify the procedures for tenure track faculty.
-At the May, 2019, RSMAS faculty retreat, the topic of review procedures for tenuretrack faculty was discussed, and votes were cast to formulate a revised calendar of faculty review and to specify the procedures to be followed for all tenure track faculty at RSMAS.
-The revised procedures were to become an appendix to the existing RSMAS bylaws.
-This appendix describes the schedule and procedures of review for all RSMAS tenure track faculty that was approved at the May, 2019, retreat.
-While years of service are based on the academic year (August - May), for the review process we consider the first year of activity to include the time from January 1 to 31 December of the calendar year, depending on the starting date of employment, the first year of review may be longer or shorter than one academic year.
+At the May 2019 Rosenstiel School faculty retreat, the topic of review procedures for tenure-track faculty was discussed, and votes were cast to formulate a revised calendar of faculty review and to specify the procedures to be followed for all tenure track faculty at the School.
+The revised procedures were to become an appendix to the existing Rosenstiel School bylaws.

+This appendix describes the schedule and procedures of review for all Rosenstiel School tenure track faculty that was approved at the May 2019 retreat.
+While years of service are based on the academic year (August-May), for the review process we consider the first year of activity to include the time from January 1 to December 31 of the calendar year, depending on the starting date of employment, the first year of review may be longer or shorter than one academic year.